cal-poly-dxhub/helpdesk-chatbot/README.md

 ## Steps to Deploy and Configure the System

 ### 1. Deploy an EC2 Instance
-- Deploy an EC2 instance in your desired region and configure it as required.
+- Deploy an EC2 instance in your desired region and configure it as required (i.e grant a role with required managed polices).

 ### 2. Pull the Git Repository